Psalm 145:1–2, 8–11, 13–14

 We are to live by the Spirit we received in Baptism (see Galatians 5:16), putting to death our old ways of thinking and acting, as Paul exhorts in today’s Epistle.
 Our “yoke” is to be His new law of love (see John 13:34), by which we enter into the “rest” of His kingdom.

 As we sing in today’s Psalm, we joyously await the day when we will praise His name forever in the kingdom that lasts for all ages.
-This is the sabbath rest promised by Jesus—first anticipated by Moses (see Exodus 20:8–11), but which still awaits the people of God (see Hebrews 4:9).
+This is the sabbath rest promised by Jesus—the rest first anticipated by Moses (see Exodus 20:8-11), but which still awaits the people of God (see Hebrews 4:9).